timothyhull/breadpool-self-eval/docs/game_video_clips.md

             - Performed the jam-ending call-off procedure with each of the following happening at the exact same time (≈1:46:59 mark):
                 - The first tap of my hips.
                 - The fourth blast from my whistle.
-                - The period clock reaching 0:00.
+                - The jam clock reaching 0:00.
             - Observed the SBO add the final points to determine if an overtime jam was necessary (it was not).
             - Returned to a position adjacent to the pivot line while monitoring my stopwatch to ensure thirty seconds elapsed before the game result could become final.
             - After they became available, I advised the HR that it had been over thirty seconds since the jam ended and that I could indicate the game was final whenever they were ready (≈1:47:30 mark).